 - tax preparation services

 Corporations tend to start franchising when they want to expand the business and spread the financial risk that comes with expansion.
 People who buy a franchise pay good money to do that.
-Let's run down some of the issues you should consider if you’ve been wondering how to start a franchise.
+If you’ve been wondering how to start a franchise, here are some of the steps to consider.

 Step 1: Research your options.